 Orange Blossom is one of our most difficult collections to prints.
 In this post you will get a sense of the workmanship it takes to bring it to life.
-Beware!
-This is not one of those posts that you simply skim through 🙂
+Beware– this not one of those posts that you simply skim through 🙂

-It all starts with a seemingly simple step – which is reality is not simple at all!
+It all starts with a seemingly simple step, which in reality is not simple at all!
 The fabric needs to be pinned taut on each side.

-Getting ready to print the border.
-Getting the measurements right is an important step and it needs to be right.
+Getting ready to print the border: measuring is an important step and it needs to be precise.

 On to the border now with Block #1

 Some people wonder why the lines don’t look perfectly straight: these are the “block joints.”
 This is one sure way to distinguish traditional block printed from screen printed textiles.

 Border continued Block #2

 Using Block #1 again to finish up the border